How to complain about a solicitor

-Before you even choose a legal firm, you need to ascertain whether or not they are the right firm for you as there may be alternatives.
+Before you choose a legal firm you need to ascertain whether or not it is the right firm for you as there may be alternatives.
 For example, if you are buying a home you could choose a conveyancing firm rather than a lawyer.
 A conveyancing firm is not necessarily a legal firm but specialises in the buying and selling of homes.

 Where do you turn if something goes wrong?

-- Keep a written record: ensure you raise the issue in writing and make it clear this is a complaint and detail your concerns.
-Remember not to leave it too long before you communicate the issue.
+- Keep a written record: ensure you raise the issue in writing.
+Make it clear you are raising a complaint and detail your concerns.
+Remember not to leave it too long before you communicate the issue;

-- Give them time to respond: you should allow 8 weeks for the issue to be resolved.
-However, if it is not you can escalate your case.
+- Give time to respond: you should allow eight weeks for the issue to be resolved.
+However, if by then it is not resolved or you receive no response you can escalate your case.
 For most cases you should escalate your case to the Legal Ombudsman.

 What can I complain about?

 The Legal Ombudsman is there to receive complaints about all key issues of legal firm services, including:

 - Excessive costs;

 If your case relates to failure to comply with professional obligations such as keeping your record private or acting honestly and with integrity then you can complain to the Solicitors Regulation Authority (SRA).
 It will then investigate the claim and can potentially strike the solicitor off from practising.